-The rise of operational intelligence, along with immediate digital insight and action has exploded much like using Waze for turn by turn navigation directions, downloading digital content immediately from Amazon and leveraging a ride sharing service like Uber.
+The rise of immediate digital insight and action has exploded much like using Waze for turn by turn navigation directions, downloading digital content immediately from Amazon and leveraging a ride sharing service like Uber.
 The ability to see where your Uber driver is in proximity of your current location and his or her ETA, while receiving the real-time best-case route mapping from Waze with construction or accident slowdowns are perfect examples of getting the right amount of actionable information at the right time in a self-service manner.

 Do you recall when using a mapping application and it would estimate time based on some standard formula but not the formula needed at THIS moment?
 Do you remember taking a taxi in a new city from the airport to a hotel?
 Do you remember going to your favorite music store to buy that hot new CD or dare I say album?

 I admit it.
 I loved going to a local store to listen to the CD sample, chat with the manager about favorite concerts while dissecting the latest CD.
 Good times!
 In these situations, though, did you get the immediate satisfaction, the right insight you needed at the THAT moment you needed and possess the control to make the decision intelligently yourself based on data?

 In the case of a static mapping application you were presented with more of an average best case and you could have picked from other routes.
 Once you were in the taxi, you tend to lose your control of the situation and must rely on the driver’s knowledge to get you where you needed to go.
 If you’re lucky (or unlucky) you may hear a great story about the city or a wild and crazy ride the driver experienced or maybe sneak in a nap (inside joke).